whipowill/d2-qolbot/README.md

 - Capture waypoints as they play
 - Pickup quest items as they play
 - AutoEquip items as they play
-- Allocate stat/skill points as they play
+- AutoAllocate stat/skill points as they play
 - Complete quests as they are able in town
 - Custom inventory sizes to accomodate your mods
 - Infinite stash support for PlugY

-### Todo
+### Notes

-- Fix AutoEquip issues
+- AutoEquip
+	- Files found in ``src/d2bs/kolbot/pickit/autoequip/``
+	- Will never replace a Unique, Set, or Runeword item
-	- Armor only, no weapons
+	- Currently doesn't work for merc weapons
+	- Equips merc accessory slots if modded to allow
-	- Only considers resistences
+- AutoAllocate
+	- Files found in ``src/d2bs/kolbot/libs/config/``
+	- Uses an easy templating system of my design
+	- Includes templates for the most common builds

 ## Install